-For additional information concerning on-campus housing, please contact the Department of Residence Services at (304) 696-6765.
+For additional information concerning on-campus housing, please contact the Department of Residence Services at (304) 696-6765 or by e-mail at residence-services@marshall.edu.

 WEATHER-RELATED AND/OR EMERGENCY CLOSINGS AND DELAYS

 (from Executive Policy Bulletin No. 7, updated January 5, 2004)